a-b-street/abstreet/book/src/dev/api.md

     one feature for the intersection and a feature for all connecting roads.
 The polygon coordinates are measured in meters, with the origin centered at the intersection's center.
+  - **GET /map/get-all-geometry**: Returns a huge GeoJSON object with one feature per road and intersection in the map.
+The coordinate space is WGS84.

 ## Working with the map model